nzgather/Gather-Resources-Dev/building-the-web/content/Building With Wordpress.md

 * [CSS Tricks](http://css-tricks.com/) — Front-end development techniques
 * [Wordpress Codex](http://codex.wordpress.org/) — Wordpress Documentation

-The best way to find what you're looking for on those websites though, is through using a search engineer (read: Google) and looking for results that come from those trusted-domains.
+The best way to find what you're looking for on those websites though, is through using a search engine (read: Google) and looking for results that come from those trusted-domains.